python-sge/sge/doc/common/pong_better.rst

 ("bounce_wall.wav"), and one for the ball passing by a player ("score.wav").
 Alternatively, you can copy the sounds I generated from examples/data/sounds.
-Create a folder in your project directory with the name "data" and put your sounds in that folder.
+Create a folder in your project directory with the name "data", create a folder within the data folder with the name "sounds", and put your sounds in the "sounds" folder.

 .. note::